 (Makes 1 serving)

 1. Place the frozen blueberries into a serving dish.
-Sprinkle with Splenda and stir to coat berries.
-Add the fat-free half & half and stir.
+Sprinkle with stevia and stir to coat berries.
+Add the cream and stir.
 Top with whipped topping and serve immediately while mixture is still frozen.

 Original recipe by Kathy Sheehan, copyright 2010